 (i) The amount of the Unsecured Credit Limit established within the range in the table above is at the discretion of ERCOT if the stated criteria are met.

-(e) has the discretion to adjust Unsecured Credit Limits and to reasonably request any Counter-Party or guarantor, if applicable, to provide updated financial information in support of Unsecured Credit Limit calculations.
+(e) As warranted by a change in a Counter-Party’s creditworthiness, ERCOT has the discretion to adjust Unsecured Credit Limits and to reasonably request any Counter-Party or guarantor, if applicable, to provide updated financial information in support of Unsecured Credit Limit calculations.
+ERCOT will provide a Counter-Party written Notice of a change to that Counter-Party’s Unsecured Credit Limit no less than five Bank Business Days before the effective date of the change.
+Unsecured Credit Limits may not be increased to amounts in excess of those specified in this Section.

-16.11.4 Determination and Monitoring of Counter-Party Credit Exposure
+16.11.5 Determination and Monitoring of Counter-Party Credit Exposure